Why Manual Tuning Fails: A Better Way to Optimize Kubernetes Workloads

 You’re Not Alone: Most Data Teams Overprovision

-In most Kubernetes environments we analyze, 50–70% of requested CPU and memory is never used.
+In most Kubernetes environments we analyze, 50–70 percent of requested CPU and memory is never used.
 And data-intensive workloads such as AI/ML tend to be the worst offenders.

-• Actual peak usage: 3Gi and 1 vCPU.
+• Actual peak usage is 4 GiB and 1 vCPU.

-• Multiply that by 100 pods in a busy cluster—and you’ve got serious underutilization.
+• Multiply that by 100 pods in a busy node—and you’ve got serious underutilization.

 So What’s the Fix?